For more details, see how the Blog Pro for Magento 2 extension works.

 Use 3D Cloud to Display Tags - Display tags as a 3D cloud.

 3D Cloud: Height - Choose the height of the 3D cloud block (in pixels).

-3D Cloud: Text Color - Input the HEX code of the color that will be applied to most popular tags (they have the bigger size than other tags).
+3D Cloud: Text Color - Input the HEX code of the color that will be applied to the most popular tags (they have a bigger size than other tags).

 It's also possible to use a handy palette instead of the color codes.

 3D Cloud: Tag Color for Less Used Tags - Define the color that will be applied to minor tags (they are of a smaller size than the popular ones).

 3D Cloud: Tag Highlight Color - Choose the highlight color.